 Through SSB, teens can explore each of these core components and cross the BRIDGE in to the future of work, study, and living independently.
 In building that BRIDGE, SSB offers resources in technology, career exploration, work experience, adjustment to blindness training, and peer connections, to help students who are Blind, DeafBlind, or Low Vision develop the skills and confidence for a bright future.
 For more information, contact Sheila Koenig.

-This video provides a helpful overview on how SSB can be a partner in building a bright future for teens.
+This video (transcript) provides a helpful overview on how SSB can be a partner in building a bright future for teens.

 Our Assistive and Adaptive Technology Unit develops, coordinates and provides technology services that help people on the job, in school or at home.